hostspaceng/community-challenge/README.md

 ![alt text](images/image3.png)

+The application deployment is done using Jenkins.
+The approach used in the Jenkins pipeline is a `Declarative` Approach where shared libraries are used for the deployment.
+This approach was chosen to avoid repetition of codes in the Jenkins pipeline.
+The `Jenkinsfile` present in the `root` folder is well commented to describe the processes to be executed.

+To execute the `Jenkinsfile`, you must have Jenkins installed and configured in the local machine.
+Also the following variable have to be set in Jenkins credentials

+- DOCKERHUB_CREDENTIAL: This stores the Dockerhub user and token of the repository where the created images are to be stored.
+This is if you are using Docker Hub as your public image repository.
+- AWS_ID: With the use of Jenkins `AmazonWebServicesCredentialsBinding` plugin, you create this variable which holds your AWS Access key ID and Access key secret.

+If you are new to Jenkins library, you can check out this [article](https://phoenixnap.com/kb/jenkins-shared-library) on how to get started with shared libraries.

 ## Application and Cluster Monitoring
 The EKS Cluster and applications deployed to the clusters are monitored using prometheus and grafana.
 Both prometheus and grafana have good documentations to integrate into the kubernetes cluster.